Chart Color Schemes

 Carrara features high concentrations of group households, with a lower-than-average median household size

-Family households account for 71.0% of all households, including 28.0% couples with children, 29.4% couples without children, and 12.5% single parent families.
-Non-family households constitute the remaining 29.0%, with lone person households at 24.7% and group households comprising 4.3%.
+Family households constitute 71.0% of all households, including 28.0% couples with children, 29.4% couples without children, and 12.5% single parent families.
+Non-family households account for the remaining 29.0%, with lone person households at 24.7% and group households comprising 4.3% of the total.
 The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.8.

 Frequently Asked Questions - Households